Dolcecullo/astrowings/smartapps/astrowings/away-light.src/readme.md

 Thanks for stopping by to read about me.<br>
 @astrowings
 <br><br><br>
-:email: I don't want to post a link to my email address, but if you need to contact me regarding this SmartApp you can do so by emailing the author at Google's email service :wink:
+I don't want to post a link to my email address, but if you need to contact me regarding this SmartApp you can do so by emailing the author at Google's email service :wink:

 ## Contributors
 A list of contributors (if applicable)